4 Reasons Why Italy Is Really Icky

 And that’s just the tip of the iceberg.
 There’s also The Duomo, The Pantheon, and Pisa's Leaning Tower to name just a few other dusty places.
 Sites which date back centuries and remain in an astonishing state of preservation.

-And yes, to be honest, visiting these places and listening to tour guides is all very interesting, but the moment you mention adding some net curtains or sprinkling a few lava lamps around and suddenly no one seems to have very much to say.
+And yes, to be honest, visiting these places and listening to tour guides is all very interesting, but the moment you mention adding some net curtains or sprinkling a few lava lamps around, well, suddenly no one seems to have very much to say after that.

 It boggles the mind frankly.